 The Blagrave Trust has partnered with the Foyer Federation to offer local Foyers the opportunity to access pots of funding to support innovation and creativity around youth leadership and empowerment.
-We want to champion new thinking, long-term change and youth-led approaches that challenge existing power structures and provide a catalyst for young people to lead in their local community and beyond.
+We wanted to champion new thinking, long-term change and youth-led approaches that challenge existing power structures and provide a catalyst for young people to lead in their local community and beyond.

 The inspiration behind the fund

 Youth-led movements have a unique energy and power that can create lasting positive change.
 But young people living in supported accommodation face a number of additional, unique barriers that can hinder their involvement in leading change and being heard, including:

 - The transitory nature of young people's lives during their time in the Foyer